tangollama/cis411_lab1/labreports/LAB_bbaumer18.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.
+- With the huge increase in data storage, I believe that the most needed change would be to implement a master slave relationship over the database servers.
+The reason that I believe this is needed is because with that amount of information, the only way to efficiently sort through it, to get the required latency, and enable searching through that large amount of data is through enabling a master server to distribute the tasks to the chain of available servers.
+This process will reduce the latency and hopefully enable quick access to the massive quantity of data.
+The reason that this change is required is that without implementing some form of a more efficient avenue of data usage/manipulation, the latency for accessing a database with that much information would be well to high for the required standards.
+The consequence of implementing this master/slave architecture is that it can create some communication instability which could cause further issues.
+Overall though, it would be a necessary change to fit the requirements given.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).